 If you’re also a full or partial owner in a medical practice or other business, the insurer’s underwriter will determine your business income based on:

-- how much you work/earn as an employee of the business
+- How much you work/earn as an employee.

 For example, if you own a 50-percent share of a practice that earns $100,000 a year, your disability benefits will be based on $50,000 in the earnings of the business, plus your salary.

 If you’re a business owner, policies may also provide a business owner allowance.
 For example, a policy may provide an increase of your earned income by up to 20 percent if you are at least a 20 percent active working owner of a medical practice or clinic.